 Auburn 62, Florida 61 (Florida: 20-14, 11-7 SEC)

 Florida should have beaten Clemson last year in the Orange Bowl Classic.
 They’ll get a second chance in the opening round of the Big Dance.
 Elijah Thomas is going to be a handful for Kevarrius Hayes down low, but in a win or go home scenario, Florida’s veteran backcourt will make enough shots to score the upset.

 Florida 78, Clemson 72

 Though four of five starters from last year are gone, Villanova will again have a veteran presence on its squad with Eric Paschall and Phil Booth.
 Jay Wright knows how to quickly rebuild a team, and even with so many key components from last year gone, the Wildcats will be a formidable opponent.
 But that won’t matter as the Gators again shoot the lights out and book a stunning trip to the Sweet 16.

 Florida 83, Villanova 78

 NCAA S16 vs. (2)Duke, Washington, DC

 Duke is as talented as usual.
-RJ Barrett, Cam Reddish and Zion Williamson are three of the best freshmen in the country, and so what this matchup provides is a classic battle between youth and experience.
-The Gators’ impressive run through the East Regional bracket will come to an end against the Devils, and will have to bid a tearful farewell to Allen and Hudson, but the flashes that freshmen Nembhard and Noah Locke display through the year should provide enough confidence for Gator fans to feel good about White after Year Four.
+RJ Barrett, Cam Reddish and Zion Williamson are three of the best freshmen in the country, and so what this matchup provides is a classic battle of youth vs. some experience and some more youth.
+The Gators’ impressive run through the East Regional bracket will come to an end against the Blue Devils, and will have to bid farewell to Hayes, Allen and Hudson, but the flashes that freshmen Nembhard and Noah Locke display through the year should provide enough confidence for Gator fans to feel at least some positivity about White after Year Four.

 Duke 79, Florida 67